carlosrodlop/cbci.jenkins-lib/docs/CBCI-Pipelines.md

 Check out my GitHub start repositories for [CI Pipeline Developer](https://github.com/stars/carlosrodlop/lists/jenkins-cbci-developer).

-## Jenkins CI: Starting with a solid Open Source core
+## Jenkins: Starting with a solid Open Source core

 - [Jenkinsfile](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/) stores the definition of a pipeline as code.
 It can be [created via UI](https://www.jenkins.io/doc/book/pipeline/getting-started/#through-the-classic-ui) or [imported from SCM](https://www.jenkins.io/doc/book/pipeline/getting-started/#defining-a-pipeline-in-scm) ( 🍬 The second option is [the recommendation](https://docs.cloudbees.com/docs/admin-resources/latest/pipelines/pipeline-best-practices#_store_pipeline_definitions_in_a_source_code_management_scm_tool), although the first one might be interesting to deploy "Hello World" examples via the assistant.
   - 🍬 [Declarative Pipeline Migration Assistant](https://plugins.jenkins.io/declarative-pipeline-migration-assistant/) can automate the migration process of existing Freestyles projects to Pipelines.